Champs Eights Head 2023

 Division 1: 12:00 | Division 2: 13:30 | Division 3: 15:00

-Entries are open and will close at 6pm on Wednesday 11th May 2022 or when the divisions are full – whichever is sooner.
-Late entries will be considered until Saturday 14th May at 10am if space is available to accommodate your crew – please contact the Events Secretary via this webform.
+Entries can be made through this entries webform, and will close at 18.00 on Wednesday 10 May 2023 or when the divisions are full – whichever is sooner.
+Late entries will be considered until Saturday 13 May at 10.00 if space is available to accommodate your crew – please contact the Events Secretary via this webform.

 Full details for payment is given on completion of your entry via the form linked above.
-Entries will be charged at £72/boat (£9/seat).
+Entries will be charged at £80/boat (£10/seat).
 Payment must be received before your race numbers are issued.
 No crews will be allowed to race without payment having been made.

 Entries will be accepted in College Bumps and CRA categories as follows: